nthai/Grid2Op/docs/modeled_elements.rst

 Description
 ~~~~~~~~~~~~~~~~~~
-Generators are elements connected to the powergrid who's role mainly consist in producing prower and
+Generators are elements connected to the powergrid whose role mainly consist in producing power and
 maintaining the safety of grid in some conditions (voltage collapse).

-An a positive production means the generator produce something, so power is injected from the generator
+A positive production means the generator produces something, so power is injected from the generator
 to the grid.

 Grid2op implements different information, available at different level that concerns generators.